Contemporary knowledge about God, Evolution, and the meaning of human life.

 The chakras are reflexogenous zones of the emotional-volitional sphere.
 By moving the concentration of the consciousness into a certain chakra, we can — just thanks to this movement of the concentration — change the attunement of ourselves either to intellectual activity, or to the perception of the beauty, or to developing in ourselves the most significant quality — the capability for heart love, or to work activity, etc.

-Without the use of the chakras one cannot regulate so efficiently one’s own psychical state.
+Without the use of the chakras, one cannot regulate one’s own psychical state so efficiently.

-I should mention also that there is a lot of different literature about chakras published by incompetent authors from different countries, and this literature caused much harm.
+I should also mention that there is a lot of different literature about chakras published by incompetent authors from different countries, and this literature has caused much harm.

 For example, there is a statement (though this is not the most harmful one) that chakras contain structures resembling lotus flowers with different numbers of petals.
-But in chakras there are no lotuses!
-They contain no such structures at all!
+But there are no lotuses in chakras!
+They do not contain such structures at all!
 Chakras are volumes filled with bioenergies or with the consciousness of man.